polterguy/polterguy.github.io/index.md

 ## Trained Monkeys

 Let's face it, as a software developer typically 80% of your job is so simple that it can be replaced by trained monkeys.
-Magic uses meta programming, declarative programming, AI and software development automation to an extent that it becomes that _"trained monkey"_.
+Magic uses meta programming, declarative programming, AI, and software development automation to an extent that it becomes a _"trained monkey"_.
 This results in more secure and robust solutions, with less bugs, better scaling, and more freedom for you to pursue more creative tasks.

+> Where the Machine Creates the Code!

 With Magic you can sometimes accomplish in some few minutes what requires weeks of coding in a more traditional platform.
-The following YouTube video illustrates how to create such a workflow, and wrap it into an API.
+The following YouTube video illustrates how to create a [workflow](/workflows/), and wrap it into an API.
+It's a fairly complex workflow too, which handles Stripe payments - Something most experienced software developers often struggle with.
+In the video I wire up Stripe payments in some few minutes using declarative programming.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-with: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/ITz1ASqsWoM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## What can you create with Magic?

-Magic's primary strength is its ability to generate backend code, that is database heavy in nature, and/or integrates with other web APIs.
-Magic contains a backend API generator among other things, that allows you to generate a CRUD API wrapping your database in some few seconds.
+Another one of Magic's strengths is its ability to generate backend code, that is database heavy in nature, and/or integrates with other web APIs.
+Magic contains a backend API generator, that allows you to generate a CRUD API wrapping your database in some few seconds.
 Below are some of the primary compoments in Magic.

 * [SQL Studio](/dashboard/sql-studio/)
 * [Endpoint Generator](/dashboard/endpoint-generator/)